UtilityGenAI

 💡 Analysis

-I've noticed that Latest versions: Cursor now leads in general use.
-Synthesia caught up in general use.
+I've noticed that Latest versions: Cursor now leads in An AI-first code editor.
+Synthesia caught up in A leading AI video platform for enterprise training, internal comms, and localization..

 ⚖️ Verdict